wsw22000/python-challenge/README.md

 ![Vote-Counting](Images/voter_buttons_polling_place.png)

-* In this theoretical assignment, was tasked with helping a small, rural town modernize its vote-counting process.
+* Was tasked with helping a small, theoretical, rural town modernize its vote-counting process.

 * Was given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
-The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-Task was to create a Python script that analyzes the votes and calculates each of the following:
+The dataset was composed of three columns: `Voter ID`, `County`, and `Candidate`.
+Was required to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast